 Disabilityby Kate Russell

-It will probably be helpful to talk to each disabled person about what the real effects of the disability might be or what might help.
-There is less chance of a dispute where the person is involved from the start.
-Such discussions should not, of course, be conducted in a way which would itself give the disabled person any reason to believe that he was being discriminated against.
+It will probably be helpful to talk to the employee about what the real effects of the disability might be or what might help.
+Ensure that these are open, positive discussions and are not conducted in a way which would itself give the disabled person the reason to conclude that he was being discriminated against.

 Consider whether expert advice is needed